 This could lead to you feeling hopeless, lonely, depressed and tired, so you stop going out and meeting new people.
 You become trapped in a negative cycle, sitting at home alone and feeling bad about yourself.

-However, instead of accepting this thought pattern, after your divorce you could accept that many marriages end, learn from your mistakes and move on and feel optimistic about the future.
+But?rather than accepting this way of thinking?you could accept that many marriages end, learn from your mistakes and move on, and feel optimistic about the future.

-Feeling energetic may result in you becoming more socially active, and you may start evening classes and develop a new circle of friends.
+This optimism could?result in?you becoming more socially active and you may?start evening classes and develop?a new circle of friends.